What is a “codex”, you ask? Good question. In simplest terms, it’s a book.

 The whole manuscript is written in Greek and entirely in capital letters.
 There are no punctuation marks or chapter and paragraph divisions either.
 It would take another eight hundred years for the bible to be divided into chapters and a further three hundred for it to be divided into verses.

 Production and date

-The famous codex actually has its own website now – I’m sure the three original scribes would be pleased – which offers this description of the production process of the manuscript:
+The famous codex actually has its own website now (I’m sure the three original scribes would be pleased!)
+The site offers this description of the production process of the manuscript:

 The ability to place these [biblical] books in a single codex itself influenced the way Christians thought about their books, and this is directly dependent upon the technological advances seen in Codex Sinaiticus.
 The quality of its parchment and the advanced binding structure that would have been needed to support over 730 large-format leaves, which make Codex Sinaiticus such an outstanding example of book manufacture, also made possible the concept of a “Bible”.
 The careful planning, skillful writing and editorial control needed for such an ambitious project gives us an invaluable insight into early Christian book production.